therooler/piqmc/README.md

 ### Miscaleneous

 **annealingrunseed**: Random seed to control the initialization and MCMC random number generator.
-Default is None.
+**seed**: Random seed to identify a random instance of couplings to be imported from the `data` folder.